github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The first value **java.util.stream** is the package name.
 - The second value **Stream** is the class (type) name.
-- The third value **True** is a flag indicating whether the summary also applies to all overrides of the method.
+- The third value **True** is a flag that indicates whether or not the summary also applies to all overrides of the method.
 - The fourth value **map** is the method name.
 - The fifth value **Function** is the method input type signature.